chinesedfan/You-Dont-Know-Axios/README.md

 The extra design also brings about understanding pressures and shortcomings.
 Because you can't use a header with the same name with HTTP methods.
 But I think it should be avoided anyway.

 Let's ask a similar question like `method`, should `headers` be case sensitive or not?
-The answer is derived from HTTP specifications, too.
+The answer is derived from [HTTP specifications](https://developer.mozilla.org/en-US/docs/Web/API/Headers), too.
 The protocol has no requirements for it, which means case insensitive and everything will be send exactly as you requested to the server.

 After configed, `headers` may be modified in many stages.
 If your headers become what you don't expect, please check and debug them carefully.
-Suggest to use first-upper-letter word format with hyphen connected, as axios doesn't handle case insensitive very well.
+Suggest to use hyphen connected [Pascal case](https://wiki.c2.com/?PascalCase), as axios doesn't handle case insensitive very well.

 - Request and response hooks, i.e. interceptors and `transformRequest`.
 - `lib/adapters/xhr.js`,